Overview

 Patientspage, clickCreate Patient. - Fill in the details and submit the form to add your Patient.

-When you create a Patient, Metriport automatically links the Patient to all HIE data sources
+When you create a Patient, Metriport automatically links

-related to the Patient based on the demographic and/or identification information provided when
+based on the demographic and/or identification information

-creating the Patient.
+provided when creating the Patient.

-5. Query for Patient Documents
+5. Query for Patient Data

-As we query for Documents, we automatically convert outside records (like XML C-CDA docs) into FHIR resources 🔥,
+Now, you’re able to query for your Patients’ medical data from all available health data networks including HIEs, pharmacies, and laboratories.
+As we query for data, we automatically convert outside records (like XML C-CDA docs) intoFHIR resources 🔥,

 deduplicate the data, standardize it, enrich it with medical code lookups and crosswalks, and store the resulting data